Hyle-org/devhub-hyle/docs/concepts/transaction.md

 1. **Blob-transaction**: outlines a state change for sequencing.
 2. **Proof-transaction**: provides a proof of the state change for settlement.

-Each proof transaction verifies a single blob.
+Each proof transaction verifies a single blob, unless you use recursion.
 If a blob transaction contains multiple blobs, each requires a separate proof.

 Once all blobs are proven, the blob transaction is settled, and the referenced contract states are updated.